 George said, “That was fast! open it, let’s read it,” as he closed and locked the door.

 I handed it to him.
-He backed up and leaned against my kitchen counter.
+He backed up and leaned against the kitchen counter.
 I held my breath and I stared at his teeth as he began reading.
-He paused, licked his upper lip and said, “I am not continuing until you breathe, Anna!”
+He paused, licked his upper lip, and said, “I am not continuing until you breathe, Anna!”

-My heartbeat sped up as watched a steady flow of words gliding past his perfect teeth.
+My heartbeat sped up as I watched a steady flow of words gliding past his perfect teeth.